GoraNetwork/oracle_consumer_app/README.md

 This last line immediately deletes the created application, so as not to use up the account's allowed limit of 10 apps.

-For any questions with the above procedure, email us at communications@algoracle.ai and a developer will be in touch with you.
+For any questions with the above procedure, email us at communications@algoracle.ai and a developer will be in touch with you!